Chapter 3.12

 3.12.300 Protests.

 (2) Timeliness.
 A protest must be filed promptly as soon as the protester knows of the grounds for the protest.
 If the grounds for a protest were apparent on the face of the solicitation document, the county may decline to consider a protest filed later than five business days before the scheduled bid opening or the date by which proposals must be submitted.
-If the grounds for a protest were not apparent until contract award, the county may decline to consider a protest filed later than 48 hours after bid opening.
+If the grounds for a protest were not apparent until contract award:

 (3) Written Decision.
-The county judge or his designee shall issue a written decision in response to a protest.
+The county administrator or designee shall issue a written decision in response to a protest.

 (4) Discretionary Meeting.
-The county judge may, but is not required to, schedule a meeting with the protester prior to issuing a written decision.
-The county judge may invite other county staff or representatives to the meeting and, in the case of a procurement involving a county evaluation team, may invite one or more members of the evaluation team to the meeting.
+The county administrator may, but is not required to, schedule a meeting with the protester prior to issuing a written decision.
+The county manager may invite other county staff or representatives to the meeting and, in the case of a procurement involving a county evaluation team, may invite one or more members of the evaluation team to the meeting.

 (5) Appeal and Final Administrative Action.
-If the protester disagrees with the written decision issued by the county judge, the protester may appeal in writing to the county court.
-The written appeal must be received by the county court within five business days after the protester’s receipt of the written decision by the county judge.
-The county court may decline to consider a late appeal.
+If the protester disagrees with the written decision issued by the county administrator, the protester may appeal in writing to the county board of commissioners.
+The written appeal must be received by the county board of commissioners within five business days after the protester’s receipt of the written decision by the county administrator.
+The county board of commissioners may decline to consider a late appeal.
 The written appeal must include all legal arguments and all evidence, in the form of physical evidence, documents, or affidavits.
-The county court shall issue a written decision in response to the appeal, and that written decision shall be the county’s final administrative action with respect to the protest.
-The county court’s written decision shall be the county’s final action with respect to the protest.
+The county board of commissioners shall issue a written decision in response to the appeal, and that written decision shall be the county’s final administrative action with respect to the protest.
+The county board of commissioner’s written decision shall be the county’s final action with respect to the protest.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 160 § 1, 2005)

 3.12.310 Notice of intent to award.

 Unless otherwise provided in the solicitation document, the county shall provide notice of its intent to award to all bidders and proposers pursuant to ORS 279B.135 at least seven days before the award of a contract, unless the county determines that circumstances require the prompt execution of the contract, in which case the county may provide a shorter notice.
 This section does not apply to contracts awarded as small procurements under ORS 279B.065, an intermediate procurement under ORS 279B.070, a sole source procurement under ORS 279B.075, an emergency procurement under ORS 279B.080 or a special procurement under ORS 279B.085.
 (Ord.
+343 § 1 (Exh.
+A), 2024; Ord.
 160 § 1, 2005)

 3.12.320 Supplemental rules and orders.